Content For Your Story

 Designed for our friends in the media, these images and video clips can be freely reproduced when credited to “Pioneers in Skirts® / Ashley Maria.”

 IMAGES – Here you’ll find a sampling of images relating to the movie.
-Please contact us if you need a specific image that is not shown.
+Please contact us if you need a higher resolution version or a specific kind of image that is not shown.

 The film is amazing at really driving home key points and helping us see the world in a new way.
 They do not point the finger and say “I cannot succeed because of this man” they say “there is an issue in society and i am going to be apart of the solution so we can all succeed.”
 I really loved it.